t3t30/BMI-CALCULATOR/README.md

 # BMI CALCULATOR
-Android App (kotlin) to calculate your body ass index
+Android App (kotlin) to calculate your body mass index in lb and in

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->